jfcloutier/karma_agency/notes/apperception.md

     N* = {0,1,2...}

     Enumerate over the cardinal product of Os x Ps x Vs x Ns x Nc X Nr

+Any system that does invoke latent information beneath the surface of the sensory stimulations must also define the initial values of the latent information.